Icemic/waycap-rs/README.md

 - Documentation around the public facing APIs.
 - Bug Reports via github Issues
 - Platform Testing as I am currently limited by my hardware
+- Leverage the GpuVendor field of EGL to dynamically set the target encoder

 ## Pull Request Guidelines
 - **Fork the repository** based off the `main` branch.